MvvsnmDevops4122/linux-administration/user-management-linux.md

-# 🐧 Linux User Management — DevOps Notes
+# 🐧 Linux User Management

 ## 1. What is Linux User Management?

-Linux User Management means **creating, modifying, deleting, and managing users and groups and controlling their access to system resources.**
+Linux User Management means **creating, modifying, deleting, and managing users and groups and controlling their access on Linux system.**

 ### Main Components